enigma0x3/Powershell-Payload-Excel-Delivery/README.md

 New-Powershell-Payload-Excel-Delivery
 =====================================

 This attack uses Invoke-Shellcode to execute a payload in memory.
+Please note that the powershell commands in the macro can be encoded.

 For this to work, Invoke-Shellcode and persist.ps1 need to be accessible by the target (webserver, ect).